The Obvious….To Begin With

 In The Outsiders, another theme involves the ways in which adolescents tend to see the world in two shades: absolute right and absolute wrong.
 An important lesson for people to learn as they pass from the teen years into the adult world is that the world rarely takes those "black and white" forms.

-Themes from The Outsiders for Middle School Learning
+- Themes From The Outsiders for Middle School Language Arts Class